 Peter Max became a household name among car enthusiasts when his collection of 36 Corvettes was found wasting away in a New York parking garage.
 The collection eventually sold to the current owners, who created Corvette Heroes as a way to raffle off all of the cars to benefit the National Guard Educational Foundation (NGEF).

 After 25 years of sitting in a New York storage facility, the Corvettes were all in dirty, grimy conditions, but each one has been restored or repaired back to its original glory.
 The collection includes a Corvette from each model year from 1953 through the sweepstakes, which took place in 1989, and now these 'Vettes are ready for new homes.

 These cars were originally part of a massive giveaway by VH1 30 years ago that required people to call a 900-number to register, each phone call cost $2.
 Dennis Amodeo was the lucky winner, but he almost immediately sold the collection to artist Peter Max who had a grand plan of turning each car into its each piece of art.
-As is the case with some projects, Max's got the best of him and the cars ended up sitting and rotting away for 25 years.
+As is the case with some projects, Max's plans got the best of him and the cars ended up sitting for 25 years.
 Today, the Corvettes are valued anywhere from $500,000 for the '53 'Vette to $10,000 for most of the C4 Corvettes.